Stardom Cinderella Tournament: All-time participants list

-As of the 2022 edition, there have been a total of 68 participants who entered the tournament.
-Mayu Iwatani is the only wrestler who won the competition on two separate occasions (as well as the only one to win on two consecutive occasions) and shares the record for the most appearances with Momo Watanabe at 7.
+As of the 2025 edition, there have been a total of 84 participants who entered the tournament.
+Mayu Iwatani and Mirai are the only two wrestlers who won the competition on two separate occasions (as well as the only two to win on two consecutive occasions).
+Iwatani shares the record for the most appearances with Momo Watanabe at 8.
 Koguma is the only competitor to be a two-time runner up.
-Mayu Iwatani, Giulia and Toni Storm won the tournament while holding other titles, respective the Artist of Stardom Championship (Giulia), the SWA World Championship (Storm) and the Goddesses of Stardom Championship (Iwatani).
+Mayu Iwatani, Giulia, Toni Storm and Hanan won the tournament while holding other titles, respective the Artist of Stardom Championship (Giulia), the SWA World Championship (Storm), the Goddesses of Stardom Championship (Iwatani) and the New Blood Tag Team Championship (Hanan).